fauna/graphql-workshop/content/building/forms-updates/index.md

 Fauna allows fine-grained access control.
 You can set access rules (predicates) so that users can only modify their data and not others.

-Head over to Fauna dashboard.
-Navigatte to *Security > Roles > AuthUserRole*.
+Head over to the Fauna dashboard.
+Navigate to *Security > Roles > AuthUserRole*.
 Expand the store collection.
 Add the following rules to your *write* access.

 {{< tabs groupId="UDFs" >}}
 {{< tab name="FQL" >}}